-Even during the dry season, the grounds at Chobe Chilwero feel like an oasis of green, thanks to an electric fence that prevents errant elephants from trampling the manicured lawns.
-Thankfully, it's low enough at the front of the lodge to be effective yet not detract from the views, though it’s not totally effective: on our last stay in May 2014 we were taken a very long route from the dining area to our suite in order to avoid a grazing elephant!
+Even during the dry season, the grounds at Chobe Chilwero feel like an oasis of green, thanks to an electric fence that generally prevents errant elephants from trampling the manicured lawns.
+Thankfully, it's low enough at the front of the lodge not to detract from the views, though it’s not totally effective: on our last stay in May 2014 we were taken a very long route from the dining area to our suite in order to avoid a grazing elephant!

 A short walk from the main area, and behind the split-level pool, is a well-equipped spa featuring a wide selection of products and treatments from both the Thalgo and Africology ranges.
-While not for everybody, we must admit we found a half-hour massage at the end of our safari a very welcome treat.
+While not for everybody, a half-hour massage at the end of a safari can be a very welcome treat.

-Chobe Chilwero's 15 brick and thatch suites are cavernous and light.
-Large glass doors look out onto the gardens to the front, and to a private walled-in garden to the rear – complete with an outdoor shower and hammock.
-The suites are stylish and luxuriously appointed with air conditioning, double or twin beds, writing desk, dressing table, minibar fridge, plenty of storage space and a seating area at the rear.
+Chobe Chilwero's 15 brick and thatch suites are light, luxurious and exceptionally spacious.
+Large glass doors look out onto the lawn to the front, and to a private walled-in garden at the back – complete with an outdoor shower and hammock.
+The suites are stylish and luxuriously appointed with air conditioning, double or twin beds, writing desk, dressing table, minibar fridge, plenty of storage space and a seating area.
 The en-suite bathroom is no less spacious, with a free-standing bathtub big enough for two, a shower, his and hers basins and a separate toilet.

-Ideal length of stay: 2–3 nights, either at the start or end of your safari in Botswana, especially between July and October when game densities tend to be higher in this area.
+- Two or three nights, ideally at the start or end of your safari in Botswana, especially between July and October when game densities tend to be higher in this area.

-Directions: It's roughly a 10-minute drive from Kasane International Airport to Chobe Chilwero.
+- It's roughly a ten-minute drive from Kasane International Airport to Chobe Chilwero.

 Food & drink